Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 After a long hike, it’s time to refuel with an incredible meal.
 I highly recommend Ristorante Il Gabbiano.
 It is the perfect spot to relax and enjoy some fresh seafood pasta.

-We opted to sit outside, which was perfect for soaking in the coastal breeze and charming atmosphere.
-But if you prefer, they also have indoor seating.
+We chose to sit outside, which was perfect for soaking in the coastal breeze and seaside atmosphere.
+If you prefer, they also have indoor seating.

-For lunch, we both went with a seafood pasta; mine had a mix of seafood, while my friend’s dish featured shrimp.
+For lunch, we both picked a seafood pasta; mine had a mix of seafood, while my friend’s dish was filled with shrimp.

 Both were delicious, packed with flavor, and exactly what we needed.
 If you love fresh seafood, this is the place to go!